 The rules and conditions for the transfer of academic credits are outlined under the 'Transfer Students' section of the Admission Requirements (pp. 31-32).
 In general, credit from academic courses taken at institutions of higher education accredited by an American regional accrediting association, as well as from nationally recognized institutions of higher education outside of the U.S., will transfer, provided that the course is completed with at least a grade of "C" and that the course is similar in content, scope and level to work offered at The American University of Rome.
-A student is not permitted to take an online course if the course is offered at The American University of Rome during a given semester.
+A student is not permitted to take an online course if the course is offered at The American University of Rome during a given semester and the final semester must be completed in residence at AUR.